God-Forever/wordle/README.md

 1. **Play online** - Visit [Wordle (god-forever.github.io/wordle)](https://god-forever.github.io/wordle/ ) to play;

-2. **Download the sourse** - Download this repository, then you can start the game by open `index.html`.
+2. **Download the resources** - Download this repository, then you can start the game by open `index.html`.

 ---